-Are strawberries keto approved ?
+Are strawberries keto-friendly?

 Yes, you can eat strawberries on a keto diet.
-Like most berries, strawberries can be consume in moderation without impacting your ketosis or blood sugar level too much.
+Like most berries, strawberries can be consumed in moderation without impacting your ketosis or blood sugar level too much.

 Strawberry scones with glaze